aviloria/ScreenCaptureServer/README.md

                          Default value: 10
 ```

-**Command line examples**:
+### Command line examples
+To run the server using port 80 (instead of port 8080 -default-) and allowing 5 simultaneous connections maximum (default value is 10), type:
 ```
   ScreenCaptureServer.exe -p:80 -c:5
 ```

 ## Connecting to the server
-**HealthCheck mode:**
+### HealthCheck mode
 Use this mode for checking server connection and getting current native screen size.
 ```
 http://<server-address>:<server-port>/healthCheck
 ```

-This request should return an HTTP 200 code including the following JSON payload information
+This request should return an HTTP 200 code including the following JSON payload information:
 ```
 {
   ip : <server-ip>